-6. Employees are strongly encouraged to take their accrued vacation each year.
-Employees may also take up to one (1) week of vacation per year beyond their accrued vacation time.
+Section 6.
+Employees are strongly encouraged to take their accrued vacation each year.
+With Employer approval employees may also take up to one (1) week of vacation per year beyond their accrued vacation time.
 It is understood that this would result in a negative vacation balance, creating a payment advance for the employee.
 It is agreed if the employee has a negative vacation balance at the time of their termination, the amount advanced by the Employer to the employee is subject to recovery from their final paycheck.

-7. Vacation accrual shall begin on an employee's first day of employment, and shall accrue continuously according to the following schedule:
+Section 7.
+Vacation accrual shall begin on an employee's first day of employment, and shall accrue continuously according to the following schedule:

-- a) Employees with less than four (4th) years' service will earn .0577 hours of vacation for each hour of straight time paid for a maximum of fifteen (15) days per year. - b) Employees with four (4) or more completed years of service will earn .0769 hours of vacation for each hour of straight time paid for a maximum of twenty (20) days per year.
+- a) Employees with less than four (4) years' service will earn .057693 hours of vacation for each hour of straight time paid for a maximum of fifteen (15) days per year. - b) Employees with four (4) or more completed years of service will earn .076923 hours of vacation for each hour of straight time paid for a maximum of twenty (20) days per year.